 You’re NOT alone on this ride.

-Third, you have me and when it comes to conversations with men I know what they want to hear, what your conversations must be about, and best of all how to talk to a guy so you can quickly find out who he really is.
+When it comes to conversations with men I know what they want to hear, what your conversations must be about, and best of all how to talk to a guy so you can quickly find out who he really is while not ruining all the great fun and chemistry.

 What NOT to talk about on a first or even a second date.

-Avoid these classic mistakes, focus on enjoying those positive moments with him, and allow yourself to experience chemistry and you’ll be well on your way to a third, fourth, and fifth date.
+Avoid these classic mistakes, focus on enjoying those positive moments with him, and allow yourself to experience chemistry.
+Do so to the best of your ability and you’ll be well on your way to a third, fourth, and fifth date.

-You can add your own below or argue with me on a few.
+(You can add your own topic below based on your experiences or argue with me on a few if that’s what you’re into.)

-I’m not going to bore you with a long discussion about each one but I will lead in on how to talk to men successfully.
+I’m not going to bore you with a long discussion about each one but I will lead into how to talk to men successfully and why you want to avoid these topics.
+Make sure you read every word so you don’t miss a thing.

 1. No long boring discussions about anything.